• Welcome

 What Is A Galvayne's Groove?
 A Galvayne's groove is a dark or brownish groove in the upper corner incisor teeth of horses.
 It is only visible in horses of a certain age, and depending on whether or not it can be seen, how long it is, and where it is (at the top of the tooth or at the bottom) it may be helpful in determining a horses' age.

-factors, but even then there are many horses whose age cannot be accurately determined by their teeth.
+Determining the age of a horse by its teeth must take into account a wide variety of factors, but even then there are many horses whose age cannot be accurately determined by their teeth.
 Simply put, while there are guidelines about how teeth should look in a horse at any given age, teeth sometimes lie.
 Environmental factors, diet, management practices, breed, individual variances, age (it is generally more accurate to age a horse younger than age 9 by its teeth than an older horse), and more can all cause a horse's teeth to inaccurately represent how old a horse actually is.

 When using teeth to try to determine the age of a horse older than 10 years, the Galvayne's groove is one of the indicators many horsemen will use.
 In the text and photos below we explain what a Galvayne's groove is, show several photos of Galvayne's grooves in different horses, and explain what it is expected (but not guaranteed) to look like when a horse is a certain age.